-Related parties transactions
+Related parties' transactions

-Metso's related parties include members of the Board of Directors, President and CEO and Metso Executive Team members, their close family members, as well as companies in which the individuals mentioned, alone or jointly with others, exercise control.
+Metso's related parties include members of the Board of Directors, the President and CEO and Metso Executive Team members, their close family members, as well as companies in which the individuals mentioned exercise control.

-Metso has issued instructions, and assesses and monitors transactions to be made with related parties to ensure that potential conflicts of interest are adequately taken into account in the company's decision making, and it maintains a register of the parties considered related parties.
-The members of the Board of Directors, the President and CEO, and the members of the Metso Executive Team have confirmed for 2015 that neither they nor their related parties have engaged in business transactions with the company during the year in question.
+Metso has issued instructions and assesses and monitors transactions to be made with related parties to ensure that potential conflicts of interest are identified and adequately taken into account in the company's decision making, and it maintains a register of the parties considered related parties.
+The members of the Board of Directors, the President and CEO, and the members of the Metso Executive Team have confirmed for 2016 that neither they nor their related parties have engaged in business transactions with Metso during the year in question.